japhizzz/Simple-Class-Absences/README.md

 At first, this project was just for a school assignment, but I know that this project will be very useful 😎.

+How to use:
+1. Download the file in Release